 Boston to New York transportation options, including the bus from Boston to NYC

-The LimoLiner is a luxury coach bus that goes between NYC and Boston.
-It makes two stops in the Boston area – in the Back Bay and in Framingham, as well as one stop in NYC at the Hilton Midtown.
-This luxury bus has a restroom on board, and provides complimentary meal service, beverages, and snacks (those over 21 will even get a glass of wine on evening rides).
+The LimoLiner is a luxury coach bus from Boston to NYC.
+It makes two stops in the Boston area – in the Back Bay of downtown Boston and in Framingham, as well as one stop in NYC at the Hilton Midtown.
+This luxury bus line has a restroom on board, and provides complimentary meal service, beverages, and snacks (those over 21 will even get a glass of wine on evening rides).

 Acela Amtrak Train from Boston to NYC

 If you don’t want to spring for the Acela, or if that schedule doesn’t work for you, there’s also a regional train that makes more stops and takes a bit longer to get into the city.
-The regional trains are still very nice, and offer lots of the same amenities as the Acela train.
+The regional trains are still very nice, and offer lots of the same amenities as the Acela train including free WiFi.

 I love taking the train, because it’s easy to take work done on your journey.
 In bad weather, it can be much more reliable than flying.
 Depending on where you are staying in Boston or NYC, it is usually more convenient than flying.

-While I do like the Acela, it can be expensive, so definitely compare prices before booking.
+While I do like the Acela (and the regional train), it can be expensive, so definitely compare prices before booking.
 Don’t just assume that the train is cheaper, because that isn’t always the case.
+Sometimes it’s cheaper to fly.

 Fly from Boston to NYC